- WHO declares monkeypox outbreak a global health emergency

 The WHO has repeatedly said Pride events are unlikely to increase the risk of the virus spreading.

-At a news conference on Wednesday, WHO's European director Hans Kluge said the virus is "not in itself attached to any specific group".
+At a news conference in June, WHO's European director Hans Kluge said the virus is "not in itself attached to any specific group".

 'REASON FOR HOMOPHOBIA'

-Organisers of Pride events in places including London, Berlin, Lisbon, Amsterdam, Malta and Stockholm have said they will go ahead as planned.
+Organisers of Pride events which took place in London, Berlin, Lisbon, Amsterdam had confirmed they would go ahead as planned, while those behind upcoming celebrations in Malta and Stockholm have also said they will take place as normal.

 Pride representatives in about a dozen other European cities did not respond to requests for comment.